thejsway/thejsway/manuscript/chapter05.md

 ## TL;DR

-* A **function** is a group of instructions that performs a particular task.
+* A **function** is a group of statements that performs a particular task.
 JavaScript functions are created using the `function` keyword.

 * Written as a combinaison of several short and focused functions, a program will generally be easier to understand and more **modular** than a monolitic one.